 Instead, you’re looking for answers that show the agency understands PPC beyond the basic structure.

 You’re looking for examples of how they worked with similar clients to get great results.
 Look for them to share their stats, such as Cost-Per-Click (CPC), Cost-Per-Acquisition (CPA), and general return on investment information for previous clients.

 Look for answers that talk about challenges that they’ve faced and how they may link to challenges that your campaign will face.

 You’re looking for experience.
-But the number of years does not always equate to enough experience in PPC management services.
+But the number of years does not always make an experienced PPC practitioner.

 It’s how they can relate their experiences to your project that really matters.